 You could put this bike in an apartment if you’re willing to leave it out all the time.
 There is no option to fold the bike, so that is something to consider if storage options matter to you.

-Once the VeloCore is fully assembled, it isn’t super difficult to move.
-There are two wheels attached to the front of the bike to help you maneuver it around.
+Once the VeloCore is fully assembled, it’s pretty easy to move thanks to the pair of transport wheels attached to the front of the bike.
+It’s over 150 pounds, but neither Lindsay or myself had an issue moving the bike around.
 I switched the position of my bike myself multiple times and found it easy to move single-handedly.
 Simply tip the bike towards the side with wheels and scoot it to your desired spot.
+For this reason, the bike earns 4 out of 5 stars for portability.

 Is the Bowflex VeloCore Durable?